 13 No development shall commence until a drainage scheme for the site has been submitted to and approved in writing by the local planning authority.
 The scheme shall provide for the disposal of foul water.
-Thereafter the period and approved in accordance with the approved details prior to the occupation of the development and no further foul water shall be allowed to connect directly or indirectly with the public sewerage system.
+Thereafter the scheme shall be implemented in accordance with the approved details prior to the occupation of the development and no further foul water shall be allowed to connect directly or indirectly with the public sewerage system.